jjzn/sfm-plus/README.md

 licensed under the [GNU Affero General Public License](https://choosealicense.com/licenses/agpl-3.0/), which means that you must disclose the source of any instances you host.
 For a more complete overview, visit the link above or read the [`LICENSE`](./LICENSE).

+## Testing

+Test data, which includes images and transcriptions in JSON format, are included in [`test/`](./test).
+The tests compare the output of the extractor with a manual transcription of the corresponding image.
+They can be run with the `test_runner.sh` Bash script.